 Pros and Cons of the European Approach

 It is clear that the primarily European approach to conference planning and pricing may be helpful to event planners for several reasons, including the perception of cost savings, predictability of costs, and ease of client presentation and approvals.

-That said, such an approach definitely places an increased burden on the hotel to predict its clients' needs while managing to its own bottom line.
+That said, such an approach places an increased burden on the hotel to predict its clients' needs while managing to its own bottom line.
 "From our point of view, it's much easier to do 'à la carte' events.
 In fact, the operation is much more complicated.
 But the benefit for us is the customer satisfaction,” says the former general manager of Fira Palace.